emca-it/OP5-Documentation/op5_docs/Creating_an_HTTP_API_driven_command-line_tool.md

 This how-to was made for you to learn how to build your own tool for executing remote commands against the HTTP API, you may download the finished script directly and utilize it as you wish without warranty or support, we do highly recommend you to read through the guide to gain the knowledge of maintaining and extending the script.
 To follow this guide it is recommended that you have a basic grasp of Linux and PHP.

-The op5 Monitor HTTP API is an HTTP service supplying data and actions, from and to, op5 Monitor for integration with external services, scripts or tools.
-It is the recommended and supported way of communicating with op5 Monitor from external sources.
+The OP5 Monitor HTTP API is an HTTP service supplying data and actions, from and to, OP5 Monitor for integration with external services, scripts or tools.
+It is the recommended and supported way of communicating with OP5 Monitor from external sources.

-Getting started with the op5 Monitor HTTP API may be bulky for regular use in a command line or scripts written in languages that do not have easy interfaces for HTTP requests.
+Getting started with the OP5 Monitor HTTP API may be bulky for regular use in a command line or scripts written in languages that do not have easy interfaces for HTTP requests.
 This article will remedy that by showing you how you may create your own tools that utilize the HTTP API to fulfill some uses that NSCA serves (or served).

 NSCA, Nagios Service Check Acceptor, is a daemon and CLI tool for submitting passive service checks to Nagios or Naemon.

 ### Why use the HTTP API when we have NSCA available?

-NSCA is a generalized tool for submitting commands to Nagios and some derivatives thereof (e.g. Naemon), it is a direct hook into the command interface of Nagios, skipping any authentication layers supplied by op5 monitor, for that reason alone you should want to build on the HTTP API.
-As the HTTP API is tailored to fit straight into the authentication and relation structure given by op5 Monitor.
+NSCA is a generalized tool for submitting commands to Nagios and some derivatives thereof (e.g. Naemon), it is a direct hook into the command interface of Nagios, skipping any authentication layers supplied by OP5 Monitor, for that reason alone you should want to build on the HTTP API.
+As the HTTP API is tailored to fit straight into the authentication and relation structure given by OP5 Monitor.
 In essence you can only do with the API what you can do in the web interface given the same user.

-Furthermore op5 Monitor extends the functionality of Naemon and will provide more commands which will not be reflected in NSCA as it maps directly to Nagios.
+Furthermore OP5 Monitor extends the functionality of Naemon and will provide more commands which will not be reflected in NSCA as it maps directly to Nagios.

- Our target is to gain a command line interface as simple as possible that will not negate the gains of running over the HTTP API as discussed above. op5 does not support this as user requirements vary wildly.
+ Our target is to gain a command line interface as simple as possible that will not negate the gains of running over the HTTP API as discussed above.
+OP5 does not support this as user requirements vary wildly.
 By instead stabilizing and grounding the HTTP API we can support more use cases at a smaller zone than then CLI tool ever could.

 This theoretical command that we will put into practice during this guide will look something like this: